A foundational approach to the Lie theory for fractional order partial differential equations: Introduction

 The results obtained in this paper pave the way to the creation of a complete theory of Lie symmetries for \textsc{fpde}s, that would include generalizations to higher order symmetries, nonclassical symmetries, master symmetries, etc.

 The paper is organized as follows.
-In Section 2, some basic definitions concerning the fractional calculus are reviewed.
-Section 3 is devoted to the notion of symmetry for \textsc{fpde}s: we show the correspondence between the fractional theory and the classical one and we derive explicitly a generalized prolongation formula expressing the action of the infinitely prolonged symmetry field on fractional operators.
-In Section 4, the general prolongation formula of a vector field in a suitable space is obtained.
-Finally, an application of our approach to a $(N+1)$-dimensional nonlinear diffusive \textsc{fpde} is presented.
+In Section \ref{sec:1}, some basic definitions concerning Riemann--Liouville fractional calculus are reviewed.
+Section \ref{sec:2} is devoted to the notion of symmetry for \textsc{fpde}s.
+We show the correspondence between the fractional theory and the classical one and we explicitly derive a generalized prolongation formula expressing the action of the infinitely prolonged symmetry field on fractional operators.
+Finally, an application of our approach to a $(N+1)$-dimensional nonlinear \textsc{fpde} is presented.